spydx/www_kefo_no/about.md

 ---
 layout: about
-title: About Kenneth & Boisy
+title: About Kenneth & Boisy & Kion
 permalink: /about/
 ---